SOCIAL SIGNALPLAYBOOK

 Frequently Asked Questions

-What are the psychological effects of relying on external validation?
+What are the long-term effects of relying on external validation for self-worth?

 Works Cited & Evidence